Gekko

 Gekko is a genus of Southeast Asian geckos, commonly known as true geckos or calling geckos, in the family Gekkonidae.
 Although species such as Gekko gecko (tokay gecko) are very widespread and common, some species in the same genus have a very small range and are considered rare or endangered.

+The flying geckos, once in their own genus Ptychozoon, are now included in Gekko.

 Species

 The following species are recognized as being valid.